cometbft/cometbft/docs/explanation/core/configuration.md

 #4 block - Bob
 ```

-That's because Bob doesn't wait for a proposal from Alice (prevotes `nil`) and
+That's because Bob doesn't wait for a proposal from Alice (prevotes `nil`).
-always moves onto the next round (NOT height).
-This leaves Alice no chances to
+This leaves Alice no chances to commit a block.
+Note that every block Bob
-commit a block.
-Note that every block Bob creates needs a vote from Alice to
+creates needs a vote from Alice to constitute 2/3+.
+Bob always gets one because
-constitute 2/3+.
-Bob always gets one because Alice has `timeout_propose` set to
+Alice has `timeout_propose` set to 3s.
+Alice never gets one because Bob has it
-3s.
-Alice never gets one because Bob has it set to 0s.
+set to 0s.

 Imagine now there are ten geographically distributed validators.
 One of them
 (Bob) sets `timeout_propose` to 0s.
 Others have it set to 3s.
 Now, Bob won't be